 Next thing he’ll tell you that his bank can offer you the lowest mortgage protection quote.

 He might even threaten you if don’t buy from him, it will delay your mortgage.

 ……or if you don’t buy from him, you’ll run into problems assigning your policy.

 Take it from me, all you need is a bog standard, basic mortgage protection policy (also known as a reducing term life insurance policy)

 You see we all fool ourselves into believing we’ll live to a ripe old age.

-So by the time we’re called to the pearly gates, our mortgage balance will be tiny, the life insurance policy will pay out, clear that tiny mortgage and leave a substantial lump sum to take care of your family.
+So by the time we’re called to the pearly gates, our mortgage balance will be tiny, the life insurance policy will clear that tiny mortgage and leave a substantial lump sum to take care of our family.